-Taking part in the C-GULL Study will allow the development of your child to be followed throughout their childhood and teenage years, to adulthood and beyond.
-The research supported by the samples and data collected by the C-GULL Study from all those who take part will allow us to better understand the factors that can improve the lives and health outcomes of the children (and their families) within our city.
+Taking part in the C-GULL Study will allow the development of your child to be tracked throughout their childhood and teenage years, to adulthood and beyond.
+The samples and data collected from you and your child will allow us to better understand the factors that can improve the lives and health outcomes of the children (and their families) within our city.